-- WIN-PLATFORM Provides a general description of the host system.
+- WIN-MAJOR-VERSION The major version number reported by Windows. - WIN-MINOR-VERSION The minor version number reported by Windows. - WIN-PLATFORM Provides a general description of the host system.
 If the host is Windows NT/ Windows 2000, the value is set to PLATFORM-WIN-NT.
 If the host is Windows 98, the value is set to PLATFORM-WIN-9X. - WIN-WORDSIZE This item is set to WIN-WORDSIZE-32 for a 32-bit operating system, and WIN-WORDSIZE-64 for a 64-bit operating system. - WIN-BUILDNUMBER Identifies the build number of the operating system. - WIN-CSDVERSION Indicates the latest Service Pack installed on the system.
 If no Service Pack has been installed the string is empty. - WIN-SERVICEPACK-MAJOR Indicates the major version number of the latest Service Pack installed on the system.
 If no Service Pack has been installed the value is 0. - WIN-SERVICEPACK-MINOR Indicates the minor version number of the latest Service Pack installed on the system.
-If no Service Pack has been installed the value is 0. - WIN-SUITEMASK This is a bit mask that identifies the product suites available on the system.
-Refer to the operating system documentation for a list of possible values. - WIN-PRODUCTTYPE Identifies additional information about the system.
+If no Service Pack has been installed the value is 0. - WIN-SUITEMASK This is a bit mask that identifies the product suites available on the system. - WIN-PRODUCTTYPE Identifies additional information about the system.